Battle of Medina Ridge: History

 1st Armored Division's aviation assets conducted thirty-nine straight hours of continuous combat operations, rotating companies into and out of the battle prior to and after the actions at Medina Ridge.
-Attack helicopters maintained a steady destructive presence in front of the division, engaging targets of opportunity and rapidly shifting their focus and combat power as the scenario required.
+Attack helicopters maintained a steady destructive presence in front of the division, engaging targets of opportunity and shifting their focus as the scenario required.
 The brigade's final battle commenced when the division raced to clear its zone of advance to the Kuwaiti border prior to the impending cease-fire.

-Although the Iraqis used a correct defensive tactic by deploying their armor behind the ridge, this was not properly repeated through the rest of the war.
-In one incident, an Iraqi commander attempted to repeat what had been done at Medina but mistakenly deployed his armor too far from the ridgeline.
+Although the Iraqis used a correct defensive tactic at Medina Ridge by deploying their armor behind the ridge, this was not effectively repeated through the rest of the war.
+In one incident, an Iraqi commander attempted to repeat what had been done at Medina but mistakenly deployed his division too far from the ridgeline.
 This gave the US units the upper hand, as the Abrams tanks specialize in long-distance kills; their Chobham armor is extremely resistant to long-range fire.
 The American height advantage also reduced the effective range of the Iraqi tanks and presented the Iraqi gunners with a targeting situation for which they were under-trained.

-Nevertheless, the Iraqis had fought hard, shooting down an A-10 Thunderbolt II, and two AH-64 Apache helicopters.
-Most of the units belonging to the 1st Armored Division and the 3rd Brigade, 3rd Infantry Division were awarded Valorous Unit Award Citations.
+Despite their lack of training for such circumstances, Iraqis shot down an A-10 Thunderbolt II, and two AH-64 Apache helicopters.
+Most of the units belonging to the 1st Armored Division and the 3rd Brigade, 3rd Infantry Division were awarded Valorous Unit Award citations.

 In early April 1991, Colonel Montgomery Meigs, the commander of the 2nd Brigade of the 1st Armored Division, paid his respects to his former enemy's Medina Division reporting that, "These guys stayed and fought".
 The same newspaper articles notes that, "The Americans had more than 100 battle tanks on hand, about the same as the total number of tanks in the Iraqi force.
 But the Americans had some noteworthy advantages over the Iraqis like attack helicopters and A-10 anti-tanks planes.
 The Iraqis had no support aircraft."